Do you want to know one of the simplest ways to gain traffic and customers? It’s claiming and optimizing your Google My Business (GMB) listing.

-You need to make sure this information is available to consumers before they even reach your website.
+You need to ensure this information is readily available to consumers before reaching your website.

-When used correctly, Google My Business is a powerful tool that can increase your revenue and provide valuable insights about your customers.
+When you optimize Google My Business, it acts as a powerful tool that can increase your revenue and provide valuable insights about your customers.

-I’m going to explain its importance and how you can optimize it to generate more sales.
+In this post, I explain its importance and how you use GMB optimization to generate more sales.

 Let’s face it.
 Google dominates search.

-According to Net Marketshare, approximately 80% of all searches happen on Google.
+According to Statcounter, approximately 92% of all searches happen on Google.

-To put things into perspective, there are 3.5 billion searches per day.
+To put things into perspective, that’s up to a whopping nine billion searches per day.

 The kicker?
 Most people don’t get past Google’s first page of search results.

-A study examined the number of click-throughs for each Google search result, and they exponentially decreased on page two.
+A study examined the number of click-throughs for each Google search result and found the top three organic results received almost 70 percent of all clicks on the first page.

-In other words, your customers are finding what they need on Google’s first page.
+In other words, your customers find what they need on Google’s first page.

 - Control, index, and display pertinent business information